 February 15, 2016 | Michelle

 Put on your detective cap and get sleuthing with one of these mystery stories.
 Books are suggested for First Grade, but remember that each reader is different and might find something interesting at another level.

 One by one, three brave little bears have second thoughts about exploring the interior of a spooky old tree.

 While Cam's Aunt Molly is competing in a comedy contest, the expensive plate the winner will receive disappears, and Cam and Eric set out to find it before the contest is over.

 Looking for a good read in a comic book format?
 Try checking out one of these daring graphic novels.
 Books are suggested for First Grade, but remember that each reader is different, and might find something interesting at another level.

 Carbon dioxide is out of control on Earth, and the fate of humankind rests in the paws of four experimental, untested Animal Astronauts (AlphaWolf, SmartHawk, LaserShark, and StinkBug) who are seeking another habitable planet; first destination is the Plant Planet which at first looks perfect, except that the abundant plant life can think for itself--and it thinks that it really does not like the AstroNuts.

 Bigby Bear and his faithful rabbit friend explore museums, an aquarium, the mountains, the forest, the beach, outer space, and the moon.

 January 26, 2016 | visnawj

-A collection of five stories about a family of silly people, based on noodle folklore from America, India, Japan, Korea, and the Arabian Nights.
+This collection of five stories about a family of silly people is based on noodle folklore from America, India, Japan, Korea, and the Arabian Nights.